withnale/vcloud-tools/README.md

       vcloud_director_password: 'password'
       vcloud_director_host: 'host.api.example.com'

-Unfortunately current usage of fog requires the password in this file.
 Multiple sets of credentials can be specified in the fog file, using the following format:

     test:
       vcloud_director_username: 'username@org_name'